The School of the Physical Sciences is one of the six Schools in the University of Cambridge and is comprised of the following Departments:

 - Issac Newton Institute of Mathematical Sciences

-The School is responsible for allocating core funds to departments and for providing a broad strategic focus across its constituent departments in a number of areas including research activity, undergraduate and graduate education, estate needs, fundraising and human resources.
-As part of the University’s annual planning cycle, the School prepares a financial and academic plan which sets out strategic objectives and determines budgets and the flow of resources to departments.
-The School manages a wide range of administrative activities and projects across its departments and works alongside other Schools in furthering interdisciplinary research.
+The School is responsible for allocating core funds to departments and provides broad strategic focus across its constituent departments in a number of areas including; research activity, undergraduate and graduate education, estate needs, fundraising and human resources.
+As part of the University’s annual planning cycle, the School prepares a financial and academic plan which sets out strategic objectives, determines budgets as well as the flow of resources to departments.
+The School manages a wide range of administrative activities and projects across its departments and works alongside other Schools to further interdisciplinary research.

-The School has around 1400 staff of all categories, over 3000 students, and an annual budget of over £100 million.
+The School has over 1500 members of staff, over 3000 students and an annual budget of over £100 million.